-- Names or contact details, including email address and telephone number that you were not able to fit in the boxes in section 2. - Tell us which country's passport your countersignatory holds and his or her email address. - Grandparents' details if either parent named in section 4 was born after 31 December 1982 or was born abroad. - If you have a mental or physical condition that you believe would prevent you from coming to, or taking part in, an identity interview (See page 17). - If your passport is damaged, explain briefly how it was damaged.
+- Names or contact details, including email address and telephone number that you were not able to fit in the boxes in section 2. - Please tell us which country's passport your countersignatory holds and his or her email address.
+The name of the country should read 'Virgin Islands'. - If you have a mental or physical condition that you believe would prevent you from coming to, or taking part in an identity interview (See page 18). - If your passport is damaged, explain briefly how it was damaged.